 Telephone Reassurance – Providing a regularly scheduled telephone contact to isolated individuals.

 Transportation – Providing transportation to senior center services, grocery, medical facilities, pharmacies, and other purposes as approved.

-In addition to our Title III supportive services, the Munday Activity Center also serves as a food pantry and distribution center in partnership with the Daniel Pitino Shelter.
+In addition to our Title III supportive services, The Senior Community Center also serves as a food pantry and distribution center in partnership with the Daniel Pitino Shelter.
 We also partner with Bellevue Baptist Church and Owensboro Christian Church to provide bags of shelf-stable food items the last Thursday of each month in order to provide 5 extra days of meals at the end of the month when groceries and financial resources are low.